- Price Range: £393.75 - £950

-Shimano hydraulic disc brakes on all models give you confident stopping power in all-weather conditions, from dry to covered-in-mud and everything in between.
-The brakes on all models are more than adequate for confident off-roading but the feel improves as you move up through the range.
+It’s great to see Shimano hydraulic disc brakes on all models.
+This gives you confident stopping power in all-weather conditions, from dry to covered-in-mud and everything in between.
+The brakes on all models are more than adequate for confident off-roading, but the brakes on the Expert offer an improved feel.

 The Shimano hydraulic disc brakes and drivetrain give you the reliable gear shifting and stopping power you need for tackling proper mountain bike trails.

 Faster rolling with more grip in the corners, 29” wheels are simply the best when it comes to cross country riding.